bikashsharmabks/node-id-gen/README.md

 ## Options ##

-We have few options while init nodeIdGen
+We have few options with init() method
 ```js
 nodeIdGen.init(redisClient, {
 	'retryTimes': 10,  //default 100